baseplate-admin/libravatar-py/README.rst

 Why did I write this library:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 While working on the Libravatar client project I came across the well built  `pyLibravatar <https://pypi.org/project/pyLibravatar>`_  library.
 The last update was at Jun 28, 2015 ( Thats over 6 years ago when I was writing this ).
 So thats why I decided to write this library.
-It mimics the API of `pyLibravatar <https://pypi.org/project/pyLibravatar>`_ but with asyncio spice.
+It mimics the API  ( and functionality ) of `pyLibravatar <https://pypi.org/project/pyLibravatar>`_ but with asyncio spice.

 Why use "libravatar-py" ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~